Safarveisi/ML_PLATFORM/README.md

 * `deploy/k8s/apps/python-api`
 * `deploy/k8s/apps/streamlit`

+We aimed to follow best practices when writing the Dockerfiles.

 > [!Note]
 > Make sure you have a builder instance with driver of type docker-container.
 Otherwise, `docker buildx build` fails.